Sebastian Calleja: Charity

 Calleja always tries to do his part in helping others.
-In 2016 he was one of the singer for the cd 'Helu Bambin 3' which raised funds for the 'Dar tal-Providenza' (a home for the impaired persons), and also in 2017 he was one of the singer for the Christmas official re-make of 'Ninni La Tibkix Izjed'.

-Calleja also released a song in Maltese calle 'L-Ghadu Tieghi', which a cd and dvd with the music video are placed for sale with all proceeding going to the Malta Community Chest Fund, an organisation run by The President of Malta to help people in need.
+In 2016, he was one of the singers for the CD 'Helu Bambin 3' which raised funds for the 'Dar tal-Providenza' (a home for the impaired persons), and also in 2017 he was one of the singers for the Christmas official remake of 'Ninni La Tibkix Izjed'.
+Calleja also released a song in Maltese called 'L-Ghadu Tieghi', which is a CD and DVD with the music video is placed for sale with all proceeds going to the Malta Community Chest Fund, an organisation run by The President of Malta to help people in need.

-Apart from the many times he performs for free in fundraising events all around the year, he is invited regularly is at Correctional Facility, for events organized regularly for the entertainment of the inmates.
+Apart from the many times he performs for free in fundraising events all around the year, he is invited regularly to Correctional Facilities, for events organised regularly for the entertainment of the inmates.

 Other

-Calleja is many times invited to perform in various events, like village festas or events, the most popular when in 2017 he was invited to perform together with Ruslana, 2004 Eurovision Song Contest winner, at the Church of St Sebastian, Qormi village festa.
-He is also invited to sing in various local tv programs on Maltese television.
+Calleja has been invited many times to perform in various events, like village festas or events, the most popular when in 2017 he was invited to perform together with Ruslana, 2004 Eurovision Song Contest winner, at the Church of St Sebastian, Qormi village festa.
+He is also invited to sing in various local TV programmes on Maltese television.